richkeenan/jfixture/README.md

-> ℹ️ This is fork of https://github.com/FlexTradeUKLtd/jfixture.
+> ℹ️ This is a fork of https://github.com/FlexTradeUKLtd/jfixture.
 Unfortunately all my commits to that repo were done using an email address associated with my ex-employer so they aren't linked to my GitHub account.
-So this fork is a snapshot of that repo on 11 May 2020 and I've rewritten history so my commits are under my personal email address and thus correctly linked to my GitHub account.
+This fork is a snapshot of that repo taken on 11 May 2020 and I've rewritten history so my commits are under my personal email address and thus correctly linked to my GitHub account.
+Commits by other developers remain unchanged.

 # JFixture
 JFixture is an open source library based on the popular .NET library, [AutoFixture](https://github.com/AutoFixture/AutoFixture).